Country Director, Francophone West Africa - IPA

 Policy impact and external relations

-- Represent IPA FWA in national and local government agencies and partner organizations.
+- Represent IPA in national and local government agencies and partner organizations.
 Manage relationships with current and potential IPA partner organizations;

-- Engage government partners and other stakeholders to identify research questions of interest and cultivate potential research projects in those areas; and
+- Engage government partners and other stakeholders to identify research questions of interest and cultivate potential research projects in those areas;

 - Oversee targeted dissemination, encourage scale up of successful interventions.